ShreyRavi/ShreyRavi/README.md

 ## Technical Skills

 Below is a breakdown of my technical skills.
-You can see example projects using these technologies in the next section.
+You can see projects using these technologies in the next section.

 <table width="100%">
 <tbody>